Corsinvest/cv4pve-api-dotnet/README.md

 The client is generated from a JSON Api on ProxmoxVE.

 # Result
-The result is [ExpandoObject](https://msdn.microsoft.com/en-US/library/system.dynamic.expandoobject(v=vs.110).aspx) and  contains more property:
+The result is dynamic [ExpandoObject](https://msdn.microsoft.com/en-US/library/system.dynamic.expandoobject(v=vs.110).aspx) and  contains more property:
 - returned from ProxmoxVE (data,errors,...)
 - **InError** (bool) : Contains errors.
 - **Response** (ExpandoObject): response Http request.